sametcaka/SU2_wiki_images/FAQ.md

 A nonphysical point means the solution has encountered a negative density.
 If the warnings stop after a few iterations it's ok.
 If the warnings continue, the solution is likely diverging and you may need to adjust the config file options.

 ##### Where can I get the suite of test cases for SU2?
-The test cases are located in a separate repository under the SU2 organization.
-You can download them from here: https://github.com/su2code/TestCases.
+The test case config files are found in the SU2 code repo, while the meshes are located in a separate repository under the SU2 organization.
 We recommend copying the meshes into place within the SU2 source directory where the config files reside (under version control).
+See this page for directions: https://github.com/su2code/SU2/wiki/Test-Cases/.